rorieArmstrong/PythonRevision/README.md

 ## Task 3
 You are given two positive integers a and b (a < b <= 20000).
 Complete the function which returns a list of all those numbers in the interval [a, b) whose digits are made up of prime numbers (2, 3, 5, 7) but which are not primes themselves.

+## Task 4
+Given two integers m, n (1 <= m <= n) we want to find all integers between m and n whose sum of squared divisors is itself a square.
+42 is such a number.

+The result will be an array of arrays or of tuples (in C an array of Pair) or a string, each subarray having two elements, first the number whose squared divisors is a square and then the sum of the squared divisors.